prisma/prisma/README.md

 prisma2 generate
 ```

-Photon is generated based on the [data model definition](https://github.com/prisma/prisma2-docs/blob/master/data-modeling.md#data-model-definition) and provides an API with the following features:
+Photon is generated based on the [data model definition](https://github.com/prisma/prisma2-docs/blob/master/data-modeling.md#data-model-definition) and provides a type-safe API with the following features:

 - CRUD
 - Filter, sorting and (cursor) pagination